Remod-org/QRadar/README.md

  - range -- How far out should the tool look for entities
  - duration -- How long should the text remain on screen
  - frequency -- How often are players allowed to use the command

+### NOTES

+Currently, the plugin will not display items within range of a tool cupboard.
+The goal here is to find resources and players, not scope out in the inside of someone's home.